easazade/faker_x/CONTRIBUTING.md

     └── en_us.dart
 ```

-for example below you can see the code in `en/datasources/phone.dart` resource file with all the datasources in it. faker_x library uses `phone_number` and `international_phone_number` DataSources to generate those fake values for resource `phone` and locale `en_us`.
+For example below you can see the code in `en/datasources/phone.dart` resource file with all the datasources in it. faker_x library uses `phone_number` and `international_phone_number` DataSources to generate those fake values for resource `phone` and locale `en_us`.

 ```dart